Jarzka/stylefy/README.md

 The selector and the style written in manual mode will be scoped inside the element in which you use the style map with **use-style**.
 To avoid confusion, stylefy's special keywords do not work in manual mode.

-Aan example of a situation when we need to use manual mode: we want to change the style of some child element when the parent element is being hovered.
+An example of a situation when we need to use manual mode: we want to change the style of some child element when the parent element is being hovered.

 ```clojure
 (def mobile-media-query {:max-width "550px"})